Warren1001/ighe/README.md

 # In-game Hero Editor for D2R

+The purpose of this mod is to have an in-game testing tool that is significantly more convenient for item generation than an external hero editor.
+It remains as close to unmodded as possible, modifying nothing existing, and only adding new mechanics.
+With that said, some things have to be altered to make features of this mod possible:
+- All monsters are capable of dropping Latent Sunders if a grand charm rolls unique.
+- Items not usually sold by Akara added by this mod may display weirdly in the vendor screen and after buying them, but they should work all the same.

+It is important to note that items found naturally while playing with this mod will still contribute to your Chronicle.
+You won't get banned if you accidentally log into online with the mod, but several things won't work correctly and give you errors, such as vendoring.

 I tried my best to establish a pattern for cube recipes, here are the changes:
 - Akara's Misc page has a lot of items for sale.
 - Sell and buy values are drastically modified.
 Sell values are in the millions and buy values are close to 1.